What is H1 visa and what is H4 visa?

 No. As long as you are eligible to enroll into domestic health insurance plans, you need to buy them.

-That is because that is how the insurance companies offering visitors insurance are set up and licensed to offer.
+You cannot buy visitors insurance if you are eligible for domestic health insurance because that is how the insurance companies offering visitors insurance are set up and what they are licensed to offer.

 Possibly.
 If she is not yet in the U.S., you can purchase for a short duration.
 If she is already in the U.S., again, it depends upon whether she is eligible for any other domestic health insurance, short term or long term.